 Which Strains of Medical Marijuana Work Best for Pain?

 But it’s important to know that not all cannabis has the same effects.
 Some strains of medical marijuana are better for pain than others.
 In general, you should look at strains that are high in both CBD and THC, two active chemicals in marijuana.
 THC is the psychotropic phytocannabinoid that’s responsible for the “high” — the euphoric effects of cannabis.
-CBD is the second most well known ingredient in marijuana — it is non-psychotropic and can be highly beneficial for pain relief.
-However, studies show that CBD is most effective when there is at least some degree of THC present.
+CBD is the second most well-known ingredient in marijuana — it is non-psychotropic and can be highly beneficial for pain relief.
+CBD-only medical marijuana products are legal over the counter nearly everywhere.
+However, studies do show that CBD is most effective when there is at least some degree of THC present.

-That is why CBD that comes from medical grade marijuana is so important when it comes to pain relief.
+That is why CBD that comes from medical-grade marijuana is so important when it comes to pain relief.
 It is very different from what you see advertised in health food stores over-the-counter.
 In Ohio, CBD products that have been derived from hemp and contain less than .1% THC are legal to buy without an Ohio medical marijuana card.
-But CBD derived from cannabis that has some amount of THC is best pain relief.
+But CBD derived from cannabis that has some amount of THC is best for pain relief.
+After all, pain is both a physiological and psychological response.

 Strains with higher CBD can be effective at counteracting the high feeling of THC, as well as minimizing anxiety and rapid heartbeat.
 Medical marijuana that’s high in CBD can also be very effective at extending the half-life of THC, which can extend the pain relieving effects to be more beneficial for longer periods.